The rights of minors in the digital environment: a conference to rethink the protection of young people

 Why this conference?

 Because the rights of minors must also be guaranteed in the digital environment.
-Inform, protect and preserve The health of young people today requires the collective mobilisation of institutions, platforms, professionals and civil society.
+Inform, protect and preserve The health and development of young people today requires the collective mobilisation of institutions, digital players and civil society.

 Three major issues at the heart of the discussions